ls1intum/Artemis/src/test/cypress/README.md

 * `instructorGroupName`: The group name for tutors (e.g. `artemis-e2etest-instructors`)

 ### Example configurations
-In the following we will show example configurations of the test suite for imaginary Artemis setups.
-For readability we will leave out default settings, which are not mandatory to be adjusted.
+In the following we show example configurations of the test suite for imaginary Artemis setups.
+For readability we will leave out settings in the configuration files, which do not require the user to adjust them in order to run the tests.
 #### Test environment using Gitlab + Jenkins
 `cypress.json`:
 ```json